Health Insurance in Israel

 Healthcare in both private and public facilities is of equally high quality.
 The main difference is that private hospitals offer extra frills compared to public hospitals.
 Examples include private hotel-like rooms, internet and television access, restaurant-quality food, and extra beds for overnight guests.

 Expats working in Israel are not entitled to receiving the national healthcare benefits.
 However, according to the Israeli Foreign Workers Law, your employer is required to provide private medical insurance at their expense.
 Employers are required to provide private medical insurance for the entire duration of their employment, and to provide the policy in a language that can be understood.
 In order to cover the cost of medical insurance in Israel, the employer may deduct a sum of money, not exceeding NIS 103.14, from an expat’s monthly salary.
-However, it may still be worth considering purchasing an international travel insurance policy.
+However, it may still be worth considering purchasing travel insurance for expats.

 Israel Currency